 The Resolve-class auxiliary oiler replenishment (AOR) vessel is a retrofit of MV Asterix container vessel to support the Royal Canadian Navy’s at-sea replenishment capability.
 Delivery of the ship was made in December 2017.

-Designed in accordance with Lloyds Register classification standards, the Resolve-class ship is intended to supply ammunition, fuel, food, water, power and spare parts to the Canadian naval forces at sea.
+Designed in accordance with Lloyds Register classification standards, the Resolve-class ship is intended to supply ammunition, fuel, food, water, power and spare parts to the Canadian Naval Forces at sea.
 It can also be used for humanitarian assistance and disaster relief missions.

-As part of the conversion project, Project Resolve consortium was contracted to rebuild and equip the MV Asterix vessel with naval technology to military specifications.
+As part of the conversion project, the Project Resolve consortium was contracted to rebuild and equip the MV Asterix vessel with naval technology to military specifications.

 Acquisition of interim auxiliary vessel

-MV Asterix containership was purchased by Canadian firm, Federal Fleet Services, for conversion into a supply ship.
+MV Asterix containership was purchased by a Canadian firm, Federal Fleet Services, for conversion into a supply ship.

-The Canadian Government awarded a contract to Project Resolve, a consortium of Chantier Davie Canada, Aecon Pictou Shipyard, and NavTech, to begin construction on the AOR ship in November 2015.
+The Canadian Government awarded a contract to Project Resolve, a consortium of Chantier Davie Canada, Aecon Pictou Shipyard and NavTech, to begin construction on the AOR ship, in November 2015.
 The deal also includes service support for a five-year base period with five one-year options for extension.

 Resolve-class vessel design, features and accommodation

 The Resolve-class auxiliary oiler replenishment ship features a double-hull design with a bulbous bow.
 It is 182.5m long, 25.2m wide, and 9.5m high, with a full load displacement of 26,000t.